TeohV/personal-finance-app/README.md

 | Add expense | Decreases the selected account balance |
 | Transfer money | Moves money from one account to another |
 | Withdraw from bank | Recorded as a transfer from Bank to Cash |

-Example:

-If a user withdraws RM 200 from a bank account:

-- It is **not income** because the user did not earn new money.
-- It is **not an expense** because the user did not spend money.
-- It is a **transfer** from `Bank` to `Cash`.

-This keeps income reports, expense reports, and monthly budgets accurate.

 ## Tech Stack